-Rollout of internet services The Internet in Brazil was launched in 1988 but was only made available to the general public in 1995.
-Since its beginnings, the Brazilian Internet depended strongly on efforts led by the Ministry of Communications and state-owned communications companies (Embratel and Telebras).
-However, in 1998, with the privatization of Telebras, and the blooming of private companies, such as Telefónica, Telemar, and Brasil Telecom, the dependency on the federal government was reduced.
-With the surge of competition, there were significant improvements in cost, quality, and a rapid increase in the availability of the internet to all Brazilians.
-According to the International Telecommunications Union, in 2010, Brazil ranked 9th in the world with 13,266,310 fixed broadband subscriptions, 6.8 subscriptions per each 100 residents.

-Beginning in 1999, the Brazilian Census Bureau (IBGE) has conducted an annual survey of all Brazilian municipalities, the Pesquisa de Informações Básicas Municipais (MUNIC), on the structure and functions of municipal institutions.
-In the years 1999, 2001, 2005, and 2006, the survey specifically asks questions about the existence of various cultural activities including whether the city has a company that provides internet services.
-Table 3.4 presents basic descriptive statistics for this variable.
+Rollout of internet services The Internet was launched in Brazil in 1988, but was only made available to the public in 1995.
+In the beginning, internet services depended strongly on efforts led by the Ministry of Communications and state-owned communications companies (Embratel and Telebras).
+However, in 1998, with the privatization of Telebras, and the blooming of private companies (e.g., Telefónica, Telemar, and Brazil Telecom), the dependency on the federal government was reduced.
+Since then, and with the surge of competition, there were significant improvements in cost, quality, and a rapid increase in the availability of the internet to all Brazilians.13 Beginning in 1999, the Brazilian Census Bureau (IBGE) has conducted an annual survey of all Brazilian municipalities, the Pesquisa de Informações Básicas Municipais (MUNIC), on the structure and functions of municipal institutions.
+In the years 1999, 2001, 2005, and 2006, the survey specifically asks questions about whether the city has a company that provides internet services.

+Table 3.3 presents basic descriptive statistics for the variable capturing the internet rollout.
 While only 15 percent of the over 5,000 Brazilian cities had local internet service in 1999, access to digital technologies has grown considerably since then.
 By 2006, over half of all municipalities had a local internet service provider.
-Though not all cities have access to the internet, areas of the country with internet services are larger population centers.
-In 1999, internet access had spread to roughly 60 percent of the Brazilian population and by 2006, almost 90 percent of the population had a local internet service provider.

-The map in Figure 3.1 illustrates the spread of the internet across the country over time.
-The darker areas of the map, also more urban and richer areas, obtained internet services earlier than the lighter areas on the map.
-The municipalities in white are those cities that remain without internet service in 2006.
-Most of these cities report lower per capita gross domestic product (GDP), larger rural areas, and weaker infrastructure.
+Though not all cities have access to the internet, areas of the country with internet services tend to be larger population centers.
+In 1999, internet access had spread to roughly 60 percent of the Brazilian population, and by 2006, almost 90 percent of the population had a local internet service provider.
+Figure 3.1 illustrates the spread of the internet across the country over time.
+The darker areas of the map, which are also the more urban and richer areas, obtained internet services earlier than the lighter areas on the map.
+The municipalities in white are those 39% of cities that remain without internet service in 2006.
+In unreported regressions, we find that these cities report lower per capita gross domestic product (GDP), larger rural areas, and weaker infrastructure.
 A casual observation suggests no substantial clustering of the rollout, but this can be difficult to view given the geographic scope of the country.
-In Figure 3.2, we illustrate the rollout of the internet in the most populous and developed state, São Paulo.
-Even in this state, we notice considerable over time and across municipality variation.
-This is exactly the variation that we rely on in our paper.
+Figure 3.2, illustrates the rollout of the internet over the same period in the most populous and developed state, São Paulo.
+Even in this state, we notice considerable over time, and across municipality variation.
+This is exactly the variation that we rely upon in the empirical specification proposed in this paper.